 How Much Money Do Amazon Routes Make?

-There are two traditional methods for evaluating a transportation business:
+There are two standard methods for evaluating any transportation or logistics company:

-• Percentage of revenue: This is where we look at the gross revenue of the operation and assign a percentage of the revenue as a traditional valuation metric.
+• Percentage of revenue: The gross revenue of the operation is assigned a percentage of the revenue as a traditional valuation metric.

-• A multiple on the EBITA (earnings before interest, taxes, depreciation) earnings: Currently, we see Amazon operations selling for around 35% of one year's annual revenue.
+• EBITA Multiple: Currently, we see Amazon operations selling for around 35% of one year's annual EBITA (earnings before interest, taxes, depreciation) earnings.

 Want to Learn More?